Levy-Y/awesome-IT-finds/README.md

 -   **Gamma**: An AI-powerd comprehensive tool for creating beautiful and effective presentations, documents, and websites. [gamma](https://gamma.app/)
 -   **Sunshine**: Sunshine is a self-hosted, low latency cloud gaming server, offering low latency, and support for AMD, Intel, and Nvidia [sunshine](https://app.lizardbyte.dev/Sunshine/)
 -   **NotebookLM**: NotebookLM is an AI-powered tool by Google that helps users explore and organize ideas within their own documents, acting as a personalized research assistant. [notebooklm](https://notebooklm.google/)
+-   **Appwrite**: Appwrite is an end-to-end backend server for Web, Mobile, Native, or Backend apps packaged as a set of Docker microservices.
+Appwrite abstracts the complexity and repetitiveness required to build a modern backend API from scratch and allows you to build secure apps faster. [appwrite](https://github.com/appwrite/appwrite?tab=readme-ov-file#unix)

 Each of these tools and programs has its own unique features and benefits.
 They span a wide range of applications, from cybersecurity and gaming to development and productivity.
 They're not only interesting but also potentially useful for various tasks and projects.